Dead Calm (film): Box office

-Critical reception
+Critical response

 Dead Calm has an 84% "fresh" rating at Rotten Tomatoes based on 31 reviews, with a rating of 7.5/10.
 The site's consensus states that "Nicole Kidman's coiled intensity and muscular direction by Phillip Noyce give this nautical thriller a disquieting sense of dread".
 On Metacritic, the film has a weighted average score of 70 out of 100, based on 16 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 According to David Stratton of Variety, "throughout the film, Nicole Kidman is excellent" and "she gives the character of Rae real tenacity and energy" and "though not always entirely credible" the picture "is a nail-biting suspense pic, handsomely produced and inventively directed."
-Roger Ebert of the Chicago Sun-Times wrote that the film "generates genuine tension."
+Roger Ebert of the Chicago Sun-Times wrote that the film "generates genuine tension because the story is so simple and the performances are so straightforward.
+This is not a gimmick film (unless you count the husband’s method of escaping from the sinking ship), and Kidman and Zane do generate real, palpable hatred in their scenes together."
 Desson Howe of The Washington Post praised the film's creators: "Noyce's direction moves impressively from sensual tenderness (between husband and wife) to edge-of-the-seat horror.
 With accomplished editing by Richard Francis-Bruce and scoring by Graeme Revell, he finds lurking dangers in quiet, peaceful waters."

 On the other hand, Caryn James of The New York Times felt that the film was "an unsettling hybrid of escapist suspense and the kind of pure trash that depends on dead babies and murdered dogs for effect," and that Dead Calm "becomes disturbing for all the wrong reasons."
 A number of critics faulted the film's ending as being over-the-top, with the Posts Howe writing, "... while it's afloat, 'Dead Calm' is a majestic horror cruise. ...
 For much of the movie, you're enthralled.
 By the end, you're laughing."

 The acting was generally considered excellent, with Zane being cited for injecting "unforgettable humanity and evil puckishness into his role" and being "suitably manic and evil."
 And while Rita Kempley of The Washington Post wrote "what's most fascinating about it is Rae's place in the pantheon of heroines, an Amazon for the '90s," the Times James called Kidman's character "tough but stupid."

-The film is listed on The New York Times Top 1000 Movies list, derived from editor Peter M. Nichols' The New York Times Guide to the Best 1,000 Movies Ever Made (St. Martin's Griffin, 2004).
+The film is listed on The New York Times Top 1000 Movies list, derived from editor Peter M. Nichols' The New York Times Guide to the Best 1,000 Movies Ever Made.
 The film was partly the inspiration for 1993 Hindi-language film Darr.